OSGeo/PROJ/docs/source/development/quickstart.rst

 .. _dev_quickstart:

 ================================================================================
-Quick start
+Quick start for C API usage
 ================================================================================

-This is a short introduction to the PROJ API.
+This is a short introduction to the PROJ C API.
 In the following section we create two simple programs that illustrate how to transform points between two different coordinate systems, and how to convert between projected and geodetic (geographic) coordinates for a single